PECE-project/drupal-pece/src/docs/source/docs/groups-new.md

 3. Once you locate the group, click on the link to navigate to the group page.

-4. [To be revised, no current way to join a group] Click ‘Subscribe to group’ on the right hand of the screen.
-The group administrator will have to approve your request before you are considered a member of a group, and this may take some time.
-Once you are listed as a member, you should be able to begin associating content with a group.
+4. [To be revised, no current way to join a group from the website] Contact the group manager to join the group.

 Steps to Manage Group Memberships
 --------------------------